Images of a blue glow on the beach that left Chennai stunned:Bioluminescence explained

 What is Bioluminescence:

 Bioluminescence is the emission of light by marine organisms.
-It occurs when microscopic marine plants or phytoplanktons also known as dinoflagellates, produce light through chemical reactions in proteins.
+It occurs when microscopic marine plants or phytoplanktons is also known as dinoflagellates, produce light through chemical reactions in proteins.

+Image of 'camouflaged snow leopard' goes viral on social media, can you spot it?

 "It is important to remember that this is a sign of a possibly unhealthy ocean.
 First, these microscopic plankton usually bloom in areas where there is oxygen deficit, and potentially high levels of nitrogen, phosphorus etc which is usually bad news for the larger marine food web," Pooja Kumar, activist and researcher said.